hashicorp/nomad/website/source/docs/job-specification/template.html.md

 ## `template` Parameters

 - `change_mode` `(string: "restart")` - Specifies the behavior Nomad should take if the rendered template changes.
+Nomad will write to the filesystem in all cases.
   The possible values are:

-  - `"noop"` - take no action (continue running the task)
+  - `"noop"` - write file on task but take no further action on task  (continue running the task)
   - `"restart"` - restart the task
   - `"signal"` - send a configurable signal to the task